javaee/jsf-extensions/code/AffableBean/setup/README.txt

 Notes:

     The sun-resources.xml file creates the 'jdbc/affablebean'
-    datasource, and 'affablebeanPool' connection pool on the server when the application is deployed.
+    data source, and 'affablebeanPool' connection pool on the server when the application is deployed.

-    *The server may need to be restarted for the datasource and connection pool settings to take effect.*
+    *The server may need to be restarted for the data source and connection pool settings to take effect.*

-    The application uses EclipseLink as the JPA provider, and is being developed using NetBeans 6.8 dev with GlassFish v3.
+    The application uses EclipseLink as the persistence provider, and is being developed using NetBeans 6.8 and 6.9 dev with GlassFish v3.

     It is possible to run the application on GlassFish v2.1.
 To do so, make the following changes: